 No big revelation here.

-I can throw some sort of random advice at you, but I don’t want to.
-I’d rather ask you to reflect for a while on how much you’re entrapped by your cellphone.
+I can throw some sort of random advice at you, but for now, I want you to ask yourself how much you’re entrapped by your phone.
 Decide to get back the life your cellphone has snatched from you.
 Find a way.

 Or just do what everyone else, including me, does.
 Take a few little steps, stumble and start again.
 Try – that’s what matters the most.